libinzhangyuan/reliable_udp_bench_mark/bench_mark.md

 * UDT is a bad idea.
 It always sink into badly situation of more than serval seconds lag.
 And the recovery is not expected. <br>

 ### other things may change your choice.
 * enet has the problem of lack of doc.
-And it has lots of functions that you may intrest.
+And it has lots of functions that you may have interest in.
 * kcp's doc is chinese.<br>
     Good thing is the function detail which is writen in code is english.
 And you can use asio_kcp which is a good wrap.<br>
     The kcp is a simple thing.
 You will write more code if you want more feature.<br>